tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 ```
 according to your specific setup.
 The first path is the parent dir path containing msvd_data folder.
 The second path specifies where you would like to save all the experimental results.
 Before testing the model, we suggest to test ```data_engine.py``` by running python data_engine.py without any error.
-It is also useful to verify coco-caption evaluation pipeline works properly by running python metrics.py without any error.
+It is also useful to verify coco-caption evaluation pipeline works properly by running ```python metrics.py``` without any error.

-Then, you can directly exploit our trained model by setting this configuration with 'True' in config.py.
+Then, you can directly exploit our trained model by setting this configuration with 'True' in ```config.py```.
 ```
 'reload_': True,
 ```

 ### Train your own model
-Here, you need to set 'False' with reload in config.py
+Here, you need to set 'False' with reload in ```config.py```.

 Now ready to launch the training
 ```